ebaauw/homebridge-zp/README.md

   ```
   $ sudo npm -g i npm@latest
   ```
-- Install homebridge through:
+- Install Homebridge through:
   ```
   $ sudo npm -g i homebridge
   ```
-  Follow the instructions on [GitHub](https://github.com/nfarina/homebridge#installation) to create a `config.json` in `~/.homebridge`, as described;
+  Follow the instructions on [GitHub](https://github.com/homebridge/homebridge#installation) to create a `config.json` in `~/.homebridge`, as described;
 - Install the homebridge-zp plugin through:
   ```
   sudo npm -g i homebridge-zp
   ```
 - Edit `~/.homebridge/config.json` and add the `ZP` platform provided by homebridge-zp, see [**Configuration**](#configuration).

-Once homebridge is up and running with the homebridge-zp plugin, you might want to daemonise it and start it automatically on login or system boot.
-See the [homebridge Wiki](https://github.com/nfarina/homebridge/wiki) for more info how to do that.
+Once Homebridge is up and running with the homebridge-zp plugin, you might want to daemonise it and start it automatically on login or system boot.
+See the [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki) for more info how to do that.

 ### Configuration
-In homebridge's `config.json` you need to specify a platform for homebridge-zp:
+In Homebridge's `config.json` you need to specify a platform for homebridge-zp:
 ```json
   "platforms": [
     {